 In relation to the Respondent's submission that the Complainant was looking for a "home" not hotel accommodation, it is submitted that no such distinction or exemption exists within the Act, or is identified by the Respondent, and that this submission is wholly misconceived.
 The Respondent has not identified why the accommodation sought by the Complainant does not come within section 6{1)(c) of the Acts or what it regards as the cut off between hotel accommodation and the provision of a "home".
-The reservation made by the Complainants was for a period of three nights only.
-The Complainant does not deny that she was homeless at the relevant time or that the hotel booking was being paid for by the Department of Social Protection, but the only booking that is in question, in the present complaint, is for the three nights of 28, 29, 30 September 2018.
-Thereafter, the Complainant was unclear as to what arrangements might be made by the local authority for her family's accommodation.
-It was not the intention nor the expectation of the Complainant and her family that they would take up occupation of the Respondent Hotel as a "home".
+The reservation made by the Complainant's partner on behalf of her family was for a period of three nights only.
+The Complainant does not deny that he was homeless at the relevant time or that the hotel booking was being paid for by the Department of Social Protection, but the only booking that is in question, in the present complaint, is for the three nights of 28, 29, 30 September 2018.
+Thereafter, the Complainant was unclear as to what arrangements might be made by the local authority for his family's accommodation.
+It was not the intention nor the expectation of the Complainant and his family that they would take up occupation of the Respondent Hotel as a "home".